 When someone is arrested with tools and materials to grow, manufacture, or where he distributed a controlled substance, that person will likely be facing felony drug charges.
 Possession of drugs for personal use may have lesser penalties, including the option for drug court.
-However, drug manufacturing is a more serious charge that generally requires a strong defense to avoid mandatory jail time, depending on the charge.
+However, drug distribution is a more serious charge that generally requires a strong defense to avoid possible jail time, depending on the charge.
 If you were arrested for drug charges in Virginia, contact me today for a free consultation.

-Drug Manufacturing in Virginia
+Drug Distribution in Virginia

 Under Virginia Code § 18.2-248, “it shall be unlawful for any person to manufacture, sell, give, distribute, or possess with intent to manufacture, sell, give or distribute a controlled substance or an imitation controlled substance.”

-Manufacturing the following amounts of a controlled substance is a felony, punishable by up to $1 million in fines and imprisonment of five years to life:
+Distribution of the following amounts of a controlled substance is a felony, punishable by up to $1 million in fines and imprisonment of five years to life:

 - 100 grams or more of a mixture or substance containing a detectable amount of heroin;